KennyLe02/demoqTestAutomation/README.md

-# Demoq Test Automation Project
+# DemoQA Test Automation Project

 This project automates test scenarios for the **DemoQA** website using Selenium WebDriver in Java with TestNG.
 It is designed to validate various UI components and interactions on DemoQA, a demo site used for practicing UI automation.
 The project ensures functionality and consistency across different browsers.